mpvanderschelling/f3dasm_teach/README.md

 # F3DASM practical session

-This is a temporary repository for the practical session held on 31/10.
+This is a temporary repository for the practical session held on 31/10 and 30/11.

 ## Content